nthacker/Azure-Databricks-Labs/README.md

 e.
 Pricing Tier	:  Choose between Standard or Premium.

-You can choose to *Select Pin to Dashboard* to pin the resource to the Azure Dashboard
+You can choose the *Select Pin to Dashboard* option to pin the resource to the Azure Dashboard

-**click Create**.
+**Then click Create**

 4.The workspace creation takes a few minutes.
 During workspace creation, the portal displays *"Submitting deployment for Azure Databricks"* tile on the right side.
 You may need to scroll right on your dashboard to see the tile.
 There is also a progress bar displayed near the top of the screen.
 You can watch either area for progress.